 Some dirt and organisms like lichens can be hard to remove using a standard lance or patio cleaner.
 Most pressure washers come with a rotary pencil jet nozzle that can provide up to 80% more power.
 By switching to this lance you can ensure even the most stubborn dirt can be removed.
 It is important to note that the increased power of these lances means they should only be used on hard surfaces such as stone or brickwork, sensitive surfaces such as wood or vehicle paintwork may be damaged if cleaned with this type of lance.

 Jet washing a block paved driveway is not always the best way to clean it as, by its very nature, it will remove the sand that binds the blocks together.
-If you do use a jet washer on your driveway, the sand needs to be replaced before any substantial traffic is allowed on the driveway as sand binds the blocks together as mass.
+If you do use a jet washer on your driveway, the sand needs to be replaced before any substantial traffic is allowed on the driveway as sand binds the blocks together as a mass.

 How to pressure wash decking:

 To clean decking, you should follow the same process as cleaning a patio.
 As mentioned in Step 5, there are specific detergents for woodwork available that will protect your decking from UV damage whilst helping you dissolve the dirt.
 As mentioned in Step 6, rotary pencil jet nozzles are not suitable for wooden surfaces, most machines will come with a variable pressure lance where pressure can be reduced so that they can be used safely on your decking.